Social centre Habakuk

-Almost 200 inhabitants still live in Ziegental, the majority of the village population are Roma.
+Almost 200 inhabitants still live in Tichindeal, the majority of the village population are Roma.
 The Romanians, who used to live here, moved to the cities.
-Most Roma do not have a completed school education, the young girls become mothers – mostly much too early.
+Most Roma have not completed school education, the young girls become mothers – mostly much too early.
 Since there is no water, often no electricity and no table in the huts, the young parents are unable to bring the children to school.
 Without help, the problems continue into the next generation.

 Eating and playing together